felipeerias/nan-js-proposal/README.md

 However, this naïve approach poses severe threats to privacy and security.

-First, the website would be notified of every nearby person who is using the same website, without asking their permission.
-This could lead to surveillance scenarios where websites detect and log everybody that is around the user.
+First, the user of the API would be notified of every nearby person who is using the same website, without asking their permission.
+This could lead to surveillance scenarios where websites detect and log everybody around the user.

 Second, service announcements can be trivially spoofed.
 In the case of Android, there isn't any check or guarantee on the service name that you are announcing.
 In a hypothetical scenario, a website could use NAN to advertise as *"com.facebook"* and get matches for people using Facebook in the vicinity.